Scots All Saints Equestrian

 The school participates in Interschool competitions.
 There may be other events that come up throughout the year that students will be encouraged to attend.
 Some of which include:

-- Scots All Saints College Showjumping Day when held (usually during the annual Highland gathering)
+- Scots All Saints College Showjumping Day when held (usually during the annual College Community event)

 - The North West Equestrian Expo at Coonabarabran (early June) AND/OR